mlaripour/Ticketing_app/README.md

 to run:

-Make sure that MongoDB is running
+make sure that MongoDB is running
 ```
 mongod
 ```